Zalasus/opendrakan/README.md

 [![Build Status](https://travis-ci.org/Zalasus/opendrakan.svg?branch=master)](https://travis-ci.org/Zalasus/opendrakan)

-An effort te reverse-engineer and hopefully reimplement Surreal Software's Riot Engine with the ultimate goal to be able to run the game "Drakan: Order of the Flame" on a modern GNU/Linux system.
+A project to reverse-engineer and recreate Surreal Software's Riot Engine with the ultimate goal to be able to run the game *Drakan: Order of the Flame* on a modern GNU/Linux system.

-This project is still in a very early stage.
-So far it includes only the documentation on the partially decoded database format, code to read the engine's assets and a very basic level viewer.
-Everything is still WIP and no extensive project planning has been done yet.
+This project is still in an early stage.
+Many things are still work-in-progress and the current state of the engine differs from the original game in many ways.

 My documentation on the Riot Engine's SRSC file format can be found [here](https://github.com/Zalasus/opendrakan/blob/master/doc/riot_database_format.txt).
+Additional documentation can be found in the [OpenDrakan wiki](https://github.com/Zalasus/opendrakan/wiki).

 Copyright notice
 ----------------

-Everything in this project was created by me or was taken from other open-source projects in accordance with their respective license.
+Everything in this project was created specifically for OpenDrakan or was taken from other open-source projects in accordance with their respective license.
 This project does not and will never distribute any copyrighted material by Surreal Software or Warner Bros.
-Interactive Entertainment (who aquired Surreal Software in 2009).
+Interactive Entertainment (who aquired Surreal Software in 2009). __OpenDrakan will not enable you to play Drakan without owning a legal copy!__

 All information on the Riot Engine has been aquired through reverse engineering or by other, non-copyright-infringing means.